james-stevens/epp-restapi/README.md

 based on this `github` repo.

 You can run a single thread by hand, in Flask, just by running `./epprest.py`, but this should be used for debugging only.
+NOTE: You will need to set up the appropriate environments variables first (see below).

 For more information in the XML to JSON translation done by `xmltodict`, see the `XML_JSON` directory.